AionSystem/AIONSYSTEM/README.md

 ## The Framework Stack

 The AION Constitutional Stack is the governing architecture across all repos.
-Sixty-plus frameworks organized into functional layers, each with declared convergence state.
+Sixty-plus frameworks organized into functional layers, each with a declared convergence state.

 | Layer | Frameworks | State |
 |-------|-----------|-------|